antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 In the first part we start by analyzing a dataset that has been used to identify the differences between normal tissue and colon adenomas.
 This dataset can be found in R2 as "Mixed Colon - Marra - 64 - MAS5.0 - u133p2".
-For more information on the background of this dataset click on the infobox icon â€˜iâ€™ next to the current selected dataset.
+For more information on the background of this dataset click on the infobox icon **i** next to the current selected dataset.
-The name of a dataset is composed of a number of elements, separated with a â€˜-â€™.
+The name of a dataset is composed of a number of elements, separated with a "-".
 The Marra set consists of 64 samples and is of a mixed type (32 normal and 32 adenomas).
 The normalization was performed according to the MAS5.0 algorithm and we are dealing with an Affymetrix U133 plus 2.0 microarray consisting of ~54,000 so called probe-sets (reporters).

 We will use R2 to generate a list of genes which are differentially expressed between the Normal subgroup and Adenoma subgroup in the Marra dataset.
 Chapter 6 of the R2 tutorial book (Differential expression of Genes) describes how you can use the *Find differential expression between groups* module in more detail.